bonfire-engine/bonfire-engine.github.io/v3.0/doc/overview.md

 > render_priority = Dynamic ( 30 + Axis Y)

 Represents enemy characters in the game.
 Instances of this class have actions and movements ready to be used and configured whenever you want.
-At the same time, you can customize all actions and movements in the way that fits your needs.
+At the same time, you can customize all actions and movements in a way that fits your needs.

 For more details click [here](doc/enemy?id=enemy).